-Structured behavioral weight loss therapy, including a reduced calorie meal plan and physical activity, is of paramount importance for those at high risk for developing type 2 diabetes who have overweight or obesity (1,7).
-Because weight loss through lifestyle changes alone can be difficult to maintain long term (4), people being treated with weight loss therapy should have access to ongoing support and additional therapeutic options (such as pharmacotherapy) if needed.
-Based on intervention trials, the eating patterns that may be helpful for those with prediabetes include a Mediterranean eating plan (8-11) and a low-calorie, low-fat eating plan (5).
-Additional research is needed regarding whether a low-carbohydrate eating plan is beneficial for persons with prediabetes (12).
-In addition, evidence suggests that the overall quality of food consumed (as measured by the Alternative Healthy Eating Index), with an emphasis on whole grains, legumes, nuts, fruits and vegetables, and minimal refined and processed foods, is also important (13-15).
+Structured behavioral weight loss therapy, including a reduced calorie meal plan and physical activity, is of paramount importance for those at high risk for developing type 2 diabetes who have overweight or obesity (1,9).
+Because weight loss through lifestyle changes alone can be difficult to maintain long term (6), people being treated with weight loss therapy should have access to ongoing support and additional therapeutic options (such as pharmacotherapy) if needed.
+Based on intervention trials, a variety of eating patterns may be appropriate for patients with prediabetes (10), including Mediterranean (11-13) and low-calorie, low-fat eating patterns (8).
+An eating pattern represents the totality of all foods and beverages consumed (14).
+In addition, evidence suggests that the overall quality of food consumed (as measured by the Healthy Eating Index, Alternative Healthy Eating Index, and Dietary Approaches to Stop Hypertension [DASH] score), with an emphasis on whole grains, legumes, nuts, fruits and vegetables and minimal refined and processed foods, is also important (15-18).